Tencent-JD.com partnership goes straight for Alibaba's throat

 Bank of America Merrill Lynch and China Renaissance acted as JD.com's financial advisers, while Barclays Bank PLC advised Tencent.

-Tencent shares were down 1.9 percent in trading on Monday, versus a 1.8 percent fall for the Hang Seng Index .HSI.
+Tencent shares were down 1.9 percent in trading on Monday, versus a 1.8 percent fall for the Hang Seng Index.

 (Reporting by Paul Carsten; Editing by Edwina Gibbs)